resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 delay before the machine runs - there's quite a lot going on.

 So we've explored the dashboard, learnt how to file a support request, and done a dive into the architecture of the cloud, and watched me launch a VM.

-Not bad for 45 minutes of effort!
+-- *Slide* --

+You can think of the Dashboard we've just explored  as the cockpit/drivers seat for an entire Data Centre - BUT best of all it is a car/plane you can crash!!!
+And we want you to crash it and restart it regularly #failfast!

+-- *Slide End* --